Keep Up With McLean!

 The program is located on the Belmont campus, in Appleton House.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.

-Our residential program focuses on treating individuals with a diagnosis of bipolar disorder or a psychotic disorder who would benefit from personalized treatment.
+Our residential program focuses on treating individuals with a diagnosis of a psychotic disorder or bipolar disorder who would benefit from personalized and intensive treatment and are interested in gaining skills on their path to recovery.

 With permission of the patient, upon admission, our clinical social workers meet with the family—in person or by phone—to gather patient history and general information related to the patient.
 Weekly communication, phone calls, and/or scheduled meetings is a standard part of treatment.
 Family therapy is recommended, if clinically appropriate.